 We liaise direct with the Home Office regarding immigration compliance procedures for our students who apply for visas to study at BU.
-Please read the following important information about your visa responsibilities and what you need to do if you interrupt your studies, do not enrol, fail your assessments, or withdraw from your course.
+Immigration compliance requirements are monitored and enforced by the Home Office's UK Visa and Immigration Service (UKVI).
+Please read the following important information about your visa responsibilities, how we monitor your attendance and engagement with your studies and what you need to do if you interrupt your studies, do not enrol, fail your assessments, or withdraw from your course.

 Student visa responsibilities